cdlib/cedilla/README.md

 * > node cedilla.js

-* cd out of the repo
+* cd out of the project

-* clone the ruby based services from: https://github.com/briri/test_socket_node_ruby into a new repo
+* clone the ruby based services from: https://github.com/briri/test_socket_node_ruby into a new project

-* cd into that repo
+* cd into that project

 * > bundle install